-Proceedings of the Second Missouri Ozark Forest Ecosystem Project Symposium: Post-treatment Results of the Landscape Experiment
+Proceedings of the second Missouri Ozark Forest Ecosystem Project Symposium: Post-treatment results of the landscape experiment

 General Technical Report NC-227.
 St. Paul, MN: U.S. Dept. of Agriculture, Forest Service, North Central Forest Experiment Station.
-1-227.
+227 p.

 Presents the short-term effects of even-aged, uneven-aged, and no-harvest management on forest ecosystems included in the Missouri Ozark Forest Project (MOFEP).
 Individual papers address study design, site history, species diversity, genetic diversity, woody vegetation, ground layer vegetation, stump sprouting, tree cavities, logging disturbance, avian communities, small mammals, herpetofauna, oak herbivores, soil microbes, and synthesis across multiple ecosystem attibrutes.

 KeywordsForest management avian communities small mammals herpetofauna cavities ground flora growth species diversity regeneration forest soils oak herbivores logging damage timber harvest woody vegetation genetic diversity.

 Shifley, S.R.; Kabrick, J.M., eds.
 2002.
 Proceedings of the Second Missouri Ozark Forest Ecosystem Project Symposium: Post-treatment Results of the Landscape Experiment.
 General Technical Report NC-227.
 St. Paul, MN: U.S. Dept. of Agriculture, Forest Service, North Central Forest Experiment Station.
 227 p. https://doi.org/10.2737/NC-GTR-227.